chadhar/Final-Project/README.md

 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
 For each such variable, how did you decide the range and probability distribution to use?
 Do you think it's a good representation of reality?

 Person measures: Person measures were pseudo-randomly selected from a normally-distributed population with mean = 0 logits and standard deviation = 1 logit.
 Normal distribution was selected because person measures are usually normally distributed.
-Moreover, this program can be easily modified for a uniform distribution of person measures.
+Moreover, this program can be easily modified for a uniform distribution of person measures, if needed.

 Item locations: Pseudo-random sample of item locations from a uniformly-distributed population ranging from -2.0 to 2.0 logits.
 Uniform distribution was selected because it is desirable to have a set of items on an exam that follow uniform distribution to adequately measure most of the persons with similar precision.
+As with person measure distribution, it can be easily modified if needed.

 Replication sample: A pseudo-random sample numpy array with the size [n_persons, n_items]. n_persons*n_items samples are drawn from a uniformly distributed population in range 0.0001 to <1.0.